fauzanelka/faculty-room-booking/README.md

-# Laravel 7 Room Booking demo
+# Laravel 7 Room Booking Case

 Simple project with ability to search for available room and book them, also see events on the calendar, filtered by room or booked user.